eagleschool/eagle-school-suite/README.md

-# eagle school suite
+# Eagle School Suite
-a project to use python and web stacks to create a open and free suite of learning platforms for k-12.
+### A project to create an open and free suite of learning platforms for k-12.